AshleyF/ozobot/readme.md

 Programs are "framed" by:

 * `CRY CYM CRW ...
-TRM`
+CMW`

-The first three and the last "word" are CRY CYM CRW and TRM.
+The first three and the last "word" are CRY CYM CRW and CMW.
 These decode to values outside of a single byte range (130, 140, 12E and 14E).
 Everything between however seems to always decode to bytes.
 We will consider this a "framing" protocol.
 Just a sequence the robot listens for to switch into "programming" mode.

 ### Envelope